JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Asvalayana_2.md

 6\. [^517].
 He then ‘appeases’ it (in the following way).

 7\. [^518].
-He puts gold into water into which rice and barley have been thrown, and (with that water) he sprinkles it three times, going round it with his right side turned towards it, with the _S_antâtîya hymn.
+He puts gold into water into which rice and barley have been thrown, and (with that water) he sprinkles it three times, going round it with his right side turned towards it, with the <i>S</i>antâtîya hymn.

 8\. [^519].
 And (so he does again three times) pouring out <span id="p215">[<sup><small>p.
 215</small></sup>]</span> water without interruption, with the three verses, ‘O waters, ye are wholesome’ (Rig-veda X, 9, I seqq.).